enochliang/python_based_verilog_rtl_simulator/README.md

 * Verilator 4.x/5.x

 ### 2. Generate AST
-[cite_start]Use Verilator to produce the XML representation of your design[cite: 120]:
+Use Verilator to produce the XML representation of your design:
 ```bash
 verilator -xml-output --bbox-sys -Wall --top-module <TopModule> <Design>.v
 ```